cyberphone/web2native-bridge/README.md

 The applications callable by Web2Native Bridge emulator must be written in Java and stored in a specific directory.
-This ensures that you will not be subjected to unpleasant surprises (an improper designed native message extension could enable access to any application!) if somebody succeeds making you navigate to a malicious page.
+This ensures that you will not be subjected to unpleasant surprises (an improperly designed native message extension could enable access to any application!) if somebody succeeds making you navigate to a malicious page.